-Are We Getting Universal Healthcare or Death Care?!
+Are We Getting Univeral Healthcare or Death Care?!

 As a Marine Corps Special Forces Combat doc ﬁghting to save lives while dealing with mass casualty events and incoming rockets, to owning a busy medical clinic in the USA ﬁghting to provide quality medical care while dealing with ill-advised government regulations, excessive proﬁt driven policies by insurance companies, and price gouging by “big pharma,” Dr. Anderson has unique insight into what healthcare has become and what that costs each of us as patients.